frain-dev/convoy-website/content/docs/cli.md

   Convoy [command]

 Available Commands:
-  completion  generate the autocompletion script for the specified shell create      Create a resource get         Get all kind of resources help        Help about any command queue       Get info about queue retry       retry event deliveries with a particular status in a timeframe scheduler   requeue event deliveries in the background with a scheduler. server      Start the HTTP server upgrade     Convoy Upgrader version     Print the version worker      Start worker instance
+  apps        List all your convoy cli apps completion  generate the autocompletion script for the specified shell config      config outputs your instances computed configuration help        Help about any command listen      Starts a websocket client that listens to events streamed by the server login       Logs into your Convoy instance using a CLI API Key migrate     Convoy migrations retry       retry event deliveries with a particular status in a timeframe scheduler   schedule a periodic task. server      Start the HTTP server stream      Start a websocket server to pipe events to another convoy instance switch      Switches the current application context version     Print the version worker      Start worker instance

 Flags:
     --config string   Configuration file for convoy (default "./convoy.json") --db string       Database dsn or path to in-memory file -h, --help        help for Convoy
     --queue string    Queue provider ("redis" or "in-memory") --redis string    Redis dsn
     -v, --version     version for Convoy

 ```